Race Format

 Bibs will only be ordered for:

-• Teams that have reserved their team spot (at least one paid member).
+- Bibs will be ordered only for teams that have reserved their team spot (at least one paid member).

 Age